Pre-Courant Algebroids: Preliminaries

-We will also encounter almost Lie algebroids that carry a compatible non-negative grading (cf. \cite{Bruce:2015,Bruce:2016}).
-For the purposes of this paper it will be convenient to use the following definition. \begin{definition} A \emph{weighted almost Lie algebroid} of degree $k$ is a double graded bundle $E_{(k-1,1)}$ such that the vector bundle $\pi : E_{(k-1,1)} \rightarrow M_{(k-1,0)} $ is an almost Lie algebroid such that the bracket is of weight $-k$, i.e., for two homogeneous sections of weight $r_{1}$ and $r_{2}$ the resulting bracket is a homogeneous section of weight $r_{1} + r_{2} - k$. \end{definition}

-Let us employ local coordinates $(x^{\alpha}_{w}, Y^{\Sigma}_{w})$ on $E_{(k-1,1)}$ -- here we have split the coordinates base and fibre coordinates with respect to the vector bundle structure.
-Let us denote some chosen basis of the sections as $(e_{\Sigma}^{w})$.
-Then a homogeneous section of weight $r$ is locally of the form
+for all $f \in C^{\infty}(M)$. \end{enumerate} \end{proposition} The bracket and anchor can be recovered using the derived bracket formalism of Kosmann-Schwarzbach \cite{Kosmann-Schwarzbach:2003}.
+We will also encounter almost Lie algebroids that carry a compatible non-negative grading (see \cite{Bruce:2015,Bruce:2016}).
+For the purposes of this paper it will be convenient to use the following definition. \begin{definition} A \emph{weighted almost Lie algebroid} of degree $k$ is a double graded superbundle $E_{(k-1,1)}$ such that the super vector bundle $\pi : E_{(k-1,1)} \rightarrow M_{(k-1,0)} $ is an almost Lie algebroid with the property that the bracket is of weight $-k$, i.e., for two homogeneous sections of weight $r_{1}$ and $r_{2}$ the resulting bracket is a homogeneous section of weight $r_{1} + r_{2} - k$. \end{definition} Let us employ local coordinates $\big(x^{\alpha}_{w}, Y^{\Sigma}_{w} \big)$ on $E_{(k-1,1)}$, here we have split the coordinates into base and fibre coordinates with respect to the vector bundle structure.
+Let us denote some chosen basis of the (local) sections by $(e_{\Sigma}^{w})$.
+Then, a homogeneous section of weight $r$ is locally of the form

 as we consider a basis element to carry weight $(w,1)$.
 Here the notation $u^{\Sigma}[r-1 -w](x,y)$ means the homogeneous part of the component of weight $r-1-w$.
 If this component is seemingly of negative weight we understand it to be zero.